 In practice, individuals might not need to make estimated payments if they expect to owe less than $1,000 on their return (after withholdings and credits).
 Corporations might not need to pay quarterly taxes if they expect to owe less than $500 at the end of the year.

 Of course, the most common way individuals avoid paying estimated taxes is by receiving a salary from an employer.
 If you file a Form W-4 and are paid as an employee by another individual or organization, then your employer will withhold part of your wages to pay quarterly taxes on your behalf.
-Technically, every employee still pays quarterly taxes, but you don’t have to remember or estimate it on your own, since your employer should be doing it for you.
+Technically, every employee still pays quarterly taxes, but you don’t have to remember or estimate them on your own, since your employer should be doing it for you.

 How do you calculate quarterly taxes?

 The best way to calculate your quarterly taxes is by using an estimate of your total expected income for the current year.
 If you expect to earn the same as you did last year, then start with the previous year’s total.
-However, if your business is just starting out or your expected business income is wildly different than it was the prior year, you may need to make more careful calculations based on your quarterly income.
+However, if your business is just starting out or your expected business income is wildly different from what it was the prior year, you may need to make more careful calculations based on your quarterly income.

 Here are the basic steps to follow if you want a precise measure of your quarterly tax due:

-1. Calculate your total expected income.
+Calculate your total expected income.

-2. Apply tax deductions to get your adjusted gross income (AGI).
+Apply tax deductions to get your adjusted gross income (AGI).

-3. Multiply your AGI by the relevant tax rate to find your estimated income tax owed.
+Multiply your AGI by the relevant tax rate to find your estimated income tax owed.

-4. Use that total expected income to also estimate the self-employment taxes you’ll owe for Social Security and Medicare.
+Use that total expected income to also estimate the self-employment taxes you’ll owe for Social Security and Medicare.

-5. Add together your estimated income tax owed and your estimated self-employment taxes.
+Add together your estimated income tax owed and your estimated self-employment taxes.
 That’s your estimated tax for the year.

-6. Take your estimated tax for the year and divide it by four (for the four quarters of the year)—that’s your quarterly tax amount!
+Take your estimated tax for the year and divide it by four (for the four quarters of the year)—that’s your quarterly tax amount!

 Individuals can use the IRS Form 1040-ES worksheet to figure out their estimated quarterly tax payments.
 Corporations no longer rely on IRS Form 1120-W, Estimated Tax for Corporations, to calculate their quarterly taxes.
 That form has been retired, and Publication 542—and its included worksheet, which is nearly identical to the retired form—can be used to determine the required installments.